tsmit291/tested-CRUD-routes-knex-excercise/README.md

 * Be able to use knex migrations to create database schemas
 * Be able to deploy a CRUD app to Heroku
 * Be able to create database schemas on Heroku using migrations

+## SUBMIT A PULL REQUEST WITH YOUR HEROKU LINK

+After passing all tests, deploy the app to Heroku and use migrations to create your prodction schema.

+Add the url to your deployed site to this readme and submit a pull request.